Measurement of the effective weak mixing angle at the CEPC: Conclusion

 \section{Conclusion}

 We present an estimation of the precision on $\effstw$ determination at the CEPC in the lepton final state and $b$ quark final state.
-With a high instantaneous luminosity design of the accelerator, precision of $\effstw$ can be easily improved to $\mathcal{O}(10^{-6})$, from the current precision of $\mathcal{O}(10^{-4})$ at the LEP, SLD and Tevatron.
+With a high instantaneous luminosity, the statistical uncertainty can be reduced to be negligible.
+The experimental sysmtematics are also negligible in general since $A_{FB}$ is defined as a relative asymmetry so that the systematics cancel out.
+The dominant uncertainty will come from the theoretical calculation on the $e^-e^+\rightarrow f\bar{f}$ process.
+As a result, the precision of $\sin^2\theta^\ell_\text{eff}$ can be improved to $\mathcal{O}(10^{-5})$, from the current precision of $\mathcal{O}(10^{-4})$ at the LEP, SLC and Tevatron.
 Due to a large model uncertainty from QCD calculations and PDF modeling, such precision is difficult to be achieved using the LHC data in the future.
-This precision is much better than the theoretical calculation of $\effstw$ with radiative corrections at two-loop level, meaning that the global fitting of the SM electroweak sector can be no longer limited by the experimental determinations of the electroweak fundamental parameters.
+This precision will, for the first time, be comparable to the precision of the theoretical calculation of $\sin^2\theta^\ell_\text{eff}$ with radiative corrections at two-loop level, meaning that the precision of the SM electroweak global fit can be significantly improved.
 One thing worth emphasizing is that the high precision measurement of $\effstw$ at the CEPC is essential to the QCD studies at the LHC.
 As discussed in the introduction section, the observation of proton structure and electroweak symmetry breaking is highly correlated in $pp(q\bar{q})\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^-$ events.
 In Ref.~\cite{CPCstudy}, it is proved that the single $Z$ boson production can provide unique information of the relative difference between quarks and antiquarks.
 However, it is not available yet in the PDF global fitting due to a large uncertainty induced by the experimental determination of $\effstw$.
-Using the CEPC's electron-positron interaction, the measured $\effstw$ can be used as high precision input in the PDF global fitting, fixing the electroweak calculations in predicting the single $Z$ boson production cross sections. ~\\
+Using the CEPC's electron-positron interaction, the measured $\effstw$ can be used as high precision input in the PDF global fitting, fixing the electroweak calculations in predicting the single $Z$ boson production cross sections.

+One last thing to be emphasized is that our analysis uses high purity $b\bar{b}$ sample to exclude the contamination of other quark flavors.
+With a properly designed working point for jet flavor tagging, we can also use other quark flavors to measure $\effstw$.
+Future development of detector optimization and advanced reconstruction algorithm, especially those based on machine learning, for example those has been used recently at CMS experiment~\cite{CMS-particle-net}, could also boost the relevant performances.